kingsdigitallab/kdl/frontend/src/blog/kcl-joins-dariah.md

 Beyond existing working groups, KDL and DDH are assessing appetite for two new Working Groups, one on Equity, Diversity and Inclusion (EDI) - with a focus on social justice and inclusive practices in DH through collaborations, including involvement of indigenous communities, and one on RSE to leverage on the development of RSE communities of practice of within DARIAH, [DH Tech](https://dh-tech.github.io/) ADHO SIG and the [RSE CIG of the UK Ireland DH Association](https://digitalhumanities-uk-ie.org/community-interest-groups/research-software-engineering/).

-For more information on the Cooperating Partners membership in DARIAH, their role, tasks and benefits, have a look at our detailed post [here](https://www.dariah.eu/2021/01/28/dariah-cooperating-partners-establishing-a-new-basis-for-collaboration/).
+For more information on the Cooperating Partners membership in DARIAH, their role, tasks and benefits, have a look at the DARIAH detailed post [here](https://www.dariah.eu/2021/01/28/dariah-cooperating-partners-establishing-a-new-basis-for-collaboration/).